 Reporting & Complaints

-For inquiries or complaints related to violations of the Federal Quarantine Act contact your local police (non-emergency line), self-isolation or social gathering violations under the emergency act.
+For inquiries or complaints related to violations of mandatory isolation under the Federal Quarantine Act contact your local police (non-emergency line).

 Windsor Police Service – 519-258-6111